Waste Shipment – Transboundary

 The shipment of wastes from the "Green List of Wastes" for recovery, which is not subject to notification and approval, is only subject to information obligations.

-The notifying person must conclude with the consignees of the waste on the occasion of the notification a contract on the recycling or disposal of the notified wastes.
+The notifying person must conclude with the consignees of the waste on the occasion of the notification a contract on the recovery or disposal of the notified wastes.
 If the wastes are shipped between two establishments which can be assigned to one and the same legal person the contract can be replaced by a declaration of the legal person in which it commits itself to recycle or to dispose the notified wastes.

 For every shipment of wastes subject to notification the notifying person must either deposit securities or conclude appropriate insurances.